 Autism Spectrum Disorder (ASD) is a range of complex neurodevelopmental disorders, characterized by social impairments, communication difficulties and restricted, repetitive, and stereotyped patterns of behavior that typically appear during the first three years of life.
 Autism Spectrum Disorder is considered to be a “spectrum disorder” because it can significantly vary with each individual in character and severity.
 We know that ASD occurs in all ethnic and socioeconomic groups in the United States and around the world.
 1 in 59 children, has been identified with ASD according to estimates from the CDC.
 ASD is about 4 times more common among boys than girls.
 Learn more at Autism Lifeline Links.

 Common Signs of Autism

 The most obvious signs of autism include impaired social interaction and communication delay.
-Many parents of identified children with ASD report that they noticed their differences in the child during infancy.
+Many parents of identified children with ASD report that they noticed their differences in their child during infancy.
 Many parents stated the child displayed the following behaviors:

 – Unresponsive to people